JustinMShea/wooldridge/README.md

 Load the `wooldRidge` package and use the `data()` function to load the desired set.
 ```{r}
 library(wooldRidge)
 data("jtrain")
 ```

 Check out the documentation on the variable column names.
 ```{r}
 ?jtrain
 ```

-If your using RStudio, try the `View()` function to 'eyeball' the data set in a traditional spreadsheet format.
+If you are using RStudio, try the `View()` function to 'eyeball' the data set in a traditional spreadsheet format.
 ```{r}
 View(jtrain)
 ```